bifidok/Meteo/README.md

 # Meteo
-Web API for entering project data into the database.
-Test task for a candidate on Java intern position.
+Web API for interaction with temperature sensors.
+Test task for a candidate on Java backend position.

 Technology stack: